 To comply with the law we will keep full details of your donation or support, for example a copy of the donation form you completed, for six years from the end of the financial year in which the donation or support occurred.
 In addition, if you have told us we can claim Gift Aid on your donations then we will keep details of your Gift Aid pledge for six years from the end of the financial year since we last claimed Gift Aid on a donation you have made to Sobell House.

-Otherwise we will delete all personal information we hold about you such as your contact details, how you have supported us and any other information you may have given us, after two years, if you have opted out to hear from us, or, if you have not opted out, after six years from the end of the financial year when you last supported us or got in touch.
+Otherwise we will delete all personal information we hold about you such as your contact details, how you have supported us and any other information you may have given us after six years from the end of the financial year when you last supported us or got in touch.

 If you give us permission to use your story or a photograph of you we may use it for up to four years, after which time we will store it in a secure archive facility.
 If you would like us to delete it at any point please just let us know.